On the Isoperimetric Riemannian Penrose Inequality: Abstract

 \section{Abstract}

-We show that the Riemannian Penrose Inequality holds on Asymptotically Flat $3$-manifolds with nonnegative scalar curvature and connected horizon boundary, under the minimal decay assumptions that are needed for the $\ADM$ mass to be well defined.
-The proof exploits new asymptotic comparison arguments involving the notion of Isoperimetric mass, originally introduced by Huisken.
-As a byproduct, we obtain a Riemannian Penrose Inequality in terms of the Isoperimetric mass, holding on any $3$-manifold with nonnegative scalar curvature and connected horizon boundary on which a well posed notion of weak Inverse Mean Curvature Flow is available, without assuming asymptotic flatness.
-Similar results are provided in the case of $\CS^0$--Asymptotically Schwarzschildian $3$-manifolds.
+We prove that the Riemannian Penrose Inequality holds for Asymptotically Flat $3$-manifolds with nonnegative scalar curvature and connected horizon boundary, provided the optimal decay assumptions are met, which result in the $\ADM$ mass being a well-defined geometric invariant.
+Our proof builds on a novel interplay between the Hawking mass and a potential-theoretic version of it, recently introduced by Agostiniani, Oronzio and the third named author.
+As a consequence, we establish the equality between $\ADM$ mass and Huisken's Isoperimetric mass under the above sharp assumptions.
+Moreover, we establish a Riemannian Penrose Inequality in terms of the Isoperimetric mass on any $3$-manifold with nonnegative scalar curvature, connected horizon boundary, and which supports a well-posed notion of weak Inverse Mean Curvature Flow.
+In particular, such Isoperimetric Riemannian Penrose Inequality does not require the asymptotic flatness of the manifold.
+The argument is based on a new asymptotic comparison result involving Huisken's Isoperimetric mass and the Hawking mass.

 MSC (2020): 53E10, 83C99, 31C12, 53C21.